anatilla/bash-scripts/README.md

 Scripts on this repo:

 loggerRead.sh
-	enables periodical monitoring of a single file, especially if is updated frequently (like a .log file)
+	enables periodical monitoring of a single file, especially if it's updated frequently (like a .log file)